erik-whiting/erik-whiting/README.md

 👨‍🎓 I have a BS in computer information systems and an MS in software engineering.
 My thesis was about performance testing in Agile

-:briefcase: I write Ruby on Rails (and an ocassional line of Angular JS) for a SaaS company
+:briefcase: I write Ruby on Rails (and an ocassional line of Angular JS) for a SaaS company called [CallRail](https://www.callrail.com/)

 ### Contact me